Elevate your enterprise data technology and strategy at Transform 2021.

 For most of its existence, the CNCF had been run by Dan Kohn, who helped found the Linux Foundation.
 But earlier this year, Kohn announced he would be leaving the CNCF to oversee a new Linux Foundation open source project called the Public Health Initiative.

 In tapping Sharma to replace Kohn, the CNCF chose someone who had been an early and active participant in its work.
 Sharma came to Silicon Valley to attend Stanford University, and after graduating in 2009 she took a series of jobs involving product development and marketing.
-She followed that up with stints at Google and Outright (which GoDaddy acquired) and then cofounded WakaTime, which created a tool to help developers track their work.
+She followed that up with stints at Google and Outright (which GoDaddy acquired).

 When she landed at LightStep as head of marketing and strategic partnerships in 2016, she became more involved with microservices.
 LightStep was working on OpenTracing, an API standard that helps model and define behaviors of distributed systems.
 Sharma became a contributor to that project, which is still being incubated by the CNCF.